 A while ago I was asked to read The Blood on My Hands by Shannon O’Leary.
-This is a true story of the abuse and torture suffered as a child at the hands of her father in Australia during the 1960 and 70s.
+This is a harrowing true story of the abuse and torture he author suffered as a child at the hands of her father in Australia during the 1960 and 70s.
 It is a true, brutal and moving story.

 I have now just finished reading Out of the Fire and into the Pan, which is the sequel and continues the story albeit this time through adulthood – how she coped and dealt with the atrocities committed by her father and how they shaped her later life.
 A story of personal growth.